lucified/lucify-asylum-countries/README.md

 # Visualising the amount of asylum seekers to European countries

 A visualization of the amount of asylum seekers to European countries from 2012 onwards.
-Based on UNHCR data.
-Built for the Finnish Prime Minister's Office.
+It is based on [UNHCR data](#data-source).
+See the visualisation [online](https://www.lucify.com/seeking-asylum-in-europe).

+This project was built for and funded by the In-house Information Design pilot for the [Yhtäköyttä](http://yhtakoytta.fi/) project.
+The project is a part of the Prime Minister's Office of Finland's analysis, assessment and research activities.

 This project uses a combination of [React](https://facebook.github.io/react/), [D3.js](http://d3js.org/) and [C3.js](http://c3js.org/).